-- 31.1.
-Subject to clause 31.3, the directors may put a resolution to the members to pass a resolution without a general meeting being held (a circular resolution). - 31.2.
-The directors must notify the auditor (if any) as soon as possible that a circular resolution has or will be put to members, and set out the wording of the resolution. - 31.3.
-Circular resolutions cannot be used: - (a) for a resolution to remove an auditor, appoint a director or remove a director - (b) for passing a special resolution, or - (c) where the Corporations Act or this constitution requires a meeting to be held. - 31.4.
-A circular resolution is passed if all the members entitled to vote on the resolution sign or agree to the circular resolution, in the manner set out in clause 31.5 or clause 31.6. - 31.5.
-Members may sign: - (a) a single document setting out the circular resolution and containing a statement that they agree to the resolution, or - (b) separate copies of that document, as long as the wording is the same in each copy. - 31.6.
-The company may send a circular resolution by email to members and members may agree by sending a reply email to that effect, including the text of the resolution in their reply.
+- 31.1 Subject to clause 31.3, the directors may put a resolution to the members to pass a resolution without a general meeting being held (a circular resolution). - 31.2 The directors must notify the auditor (if any) as soon as possible that a circular resolution has or will be put to members, and set out the wording of the resolution. - 31.3 Circular resolutions cannot be used: - (a) for a resolution to remove an auditor, appoint a director or remove a director - (b) for passing a special resolution, or - (c) where the Corporations Act or this constitution requires a meeting to be held. - 31.4 A circular resolution is passed if all the members entitled to vote on the resolution sign or agree to the circular resolution, in the manner set out in clause 31.5 or clause 31.6. - 31.5 Members may sign:

+- (a) a single document setting out the circular resolution and containing a statement that they agree to the resolution, or - (b) separate copies of that document, as long as the wording is the same in each copy. - 31.6 The company may send a circular resolution by email to members and members may agree by sending a reply email to that effect, including the text of the resolution in their reply. - 31.7 If the company is a single member company then it may pass a resolution by the Member recording it and signing the record.